1.1 Presentation of accounts

 The standard sets out the principles for the recognition, measurement, presentation and disclosure of leases.
 Long-term leases for properties fall under the scope of IFRS 16 and are to be recognised for the lessee’s right to use the asset.

-A detailed analysis of the impacts of IFRS 16 on the consolidated financial statements has not yet been made; the standard will be applied for the first time in 2019.
+A detailed analysis of the impact of IFRS 15 and IFRS 16 on the consolidated financial statements has not yet been made; it is not planned to apply the standard early.
+Apart from additional disclosure requirements, the remaining IFRS amendments are not expected to result in any material adjustments.